Alkhalil family: Rabih

 On 5 May 2012, Alkhalil texted his fellow Wolfpack member Nick Nero: "I'm free now.
 Barried [buried] 2 guys up north lol.
 What a week".
-On 17 May 2012, Alkhalil responded to a text from Nero that questioned the quality of his cocaine by writing: "Ur [you're] guys keep accusing my end of stealing and lying.
+On 17 May 2012, Alkhalil responded to a text from Nero that questioned the quality of his cocaine by writing: "Ur [your] guys keep accusing my end of stealing and lying.
 I don't like it.
 I would never steal.
 Not even 100 dollars, and my workers know I'd kill their families for doing the same".
 On 21 May 2012, Alkhalil ordered Wiwchar via a text to kill Raposo with a promise to pay him $100,000 in cash.
 In response, Wiwchar texted Alkhalil later on the afternoon of the same day: "Ice cream boy [Raposo] is getting it[.] k. ya I'm flying there anyway so ill [I'll] bang that one off for ya np [no problem][.] u [you] can have the gat [gun] brought to me in dot [Toronto]?
 And the pic?
 Also can u make sure it is a 45 and or 40 cal [calibre]?
 And I will get the ride[.]
 College Street is heatey [hot, i.e. difficult to operate on] but if I get em [them] inside the shop its ok no noise why are we killing ice cream people?
 LOL!"
 Raposo was fond of ice cream, and was usually referred to in the Wolfpack texts as "ice cream boy".

 On 23 May 2012, Nero was arrested in St. Catharines, Ontario on charges of trafficking in cocaine and the police seized $1,155,000 in cash from his Toronto condo.
 The police also arrested Nero's fiancée Tawnya Del Ben Fletcher at her Niagara-on-the-Lake condo.
 Nero left the password "sharp0" and email address "Cervezafrya@encryptroid.com" for the Pretty Good Privacy network on a yellow sticky note on the kitchen countertop in his Niagara-on-the-Lake condo, which allowed the police to decrypt all of the texts relating to the coming Raposo murder.

 In one text to Alkhalil on 29 May 2012, Wiwchar wrote about his desire to have his girlfriend work as a hitwoman, writing: "I like gangster girls who kill[.] that's just what I need[.]
 I could train her to work with me[.] we could be a team[.] thjink [think] how usefull [useful] a hot girl who dumps people could be[.]why is she a scumbag?
 She is a snake chick, eh?"
 Alkhalil texted back: "She goes after guys who r [are] loaded beyonf [beyond] anything u [you] or I have see and uses them to her advantage.
 I stay away from her.
 Lol.
 She owes me 400k.
 She might bang u and convince u to dump me."
 On 30 May 2012, Alkhalil texted Amero: "They [the police] got 10 cars tailing Zelda [Wiwchar] in dot [Toronto].
 Something is up".
 Amero replied: "Not good wonder why".
 Amero advised Alkhalil to cancel the murder, but Alkhalil refused.